Accessibility

 It’s lovely weather for baking.
 Unless you’re in Florida, in which case, you’ll have to drop the air conditioning and trust us that it’s December.

 Today, we’re sharing one of our favorite Christmas cookie recipes.
-They are great for Christmas cookie platters, cookie exchanges (totally a thing), or stocking stuffers.
+They are great for Christmas cookie platters, cookie exchanges, or stocking stuffers.
 The very smell of cookies can usher in the Christmas spirit.
 And with simple instructions and tactile items, our recipe is fun, easy, and accessible.

 Ingredients: